August Gardening Tips and To-Dos for the Pacific Northwest

 Support Tall Garden Flowers

-If you haven’t already, support any tall flowers such as dahlias, snapdragons, and sedum autumn joy to protect them from damage due to…
+If you haven’t already, support tall flowers such as dahlias, snapdragons, and sedum autumn joy to protect them from damage due to…

 Keep Weeds Under Control

-Continue to keep up on weeds in the garden in August so they don’t steal water and nutrients from other plants in your garden.
+Keep up on weeds in the garden in August so they don’t steal water and nutrients from other plants in your garden.

 Prune & Cut Back Garden Shrubs and Plants